 Governmental Organizations for Cerebral Palsy and Disabilities in Pennsylvania

 Because cerebral palsy is a disability, there are numerous programs that can help those with cerebral palsy and their families.
-Parents who have a child with cerebral palsy often have access to state and/or federal assistance programs that are developed to help cover medical costs, equipment costs and other financial considerations.
-Often, individuals with disabilities have access to Medicare/Medicaid to cover some portion of the costs of healthcare, and can sometimes received Supplemental Security Income (SSI) if their disabilities do not allow them to work.
+Parents who have a child with cerebral palsy often have access to state and/or federal assistance programs that are developed to help cover medical costs, equipment costs, and other financial considerations.
+Often, individuals with disabilities have access to Medicare/Medicaid to cover some portion of the costs of healthcare, and can sometimes receive Supplemental Security Income (SSI) if their disabilities do not allow them to work.

 - The Social Security Administration provides the TANF and SSI programs to assist individuals with disabilities.